 You walk from one to the next, accompanied by a friendly guide.

-Each of the several stops tends to deal with a major event in Viennese history (like WWII) or a theme (like music or the Wiener Moderne).
+Each of the several stops tends to deal with a major event in Viennese history (like WWII) or a theme (like music).

 Three standout highlights for me:

-Your chair moves, you feel the wind on your face and “enjoy” a particularly impressive sensory surprise (no spoilers) as you scamper up into the roof of Stephansdom cathedral
+(Your chair moves, you feel the wind on your face and “enjoy” a particularly impressive sensory surprise (no spoilers) as you scamper up the scaffolding into the roof of Stephansdom cathedral.)

 - A virtual reality tour through Vienna’s musical history.
 Find yourself among the dancers in an opulent ballroom, enjoying a drink in a traditional wine tavern, or standing over the shoulder of Mozart at his piano

-- A flying horse and carriage journey above Vienna’s historic buildings, complete with snow, laser effects, and even fireworks
+- A flying horse and carriage journey above Vienna’s historic buildings, complete with snow and laser effects

 Tickets & visitor tips